-There is very little beach on the western side of the island save the far north and south.
-The first major resort or lodge as you move anti-clockwise around coast from Stone Town is the Residence, found on the western side of Zanzibar’s southerly tip.
-The beaches here tend to take the form of small coves flanked by rocky cliffs.
-They are fine but there are better beaches elsewhere.
+the first lodge / hotel of note is The Residence, on the western side of Zanzibar’s southerly tip.
+The beaches here tend to take the form of small coves flanked by rocky cliffs - they're ok, but there are better beaches elsewhere.

 Rounding the south of the island towards the bottom half of the east coast, an almost uninterrupted beach stretches all the way to the Michamvi Peninsula.
 Some parts are better than others, but in places this is one of Zanzibar's best beaches.
 There are many good lodges here including some of our favourites to the north.
 The central village of Paje on this south east coast has become a world centre for kite surfing.

 Crossing Chwaka Bay towards the upper half of the eastern coast, this area is dominated by the beaches of Kiwengwa and Matemwe.
 Kiwengwa is the domain of some of the island's largest resorts (generally best avoided!) but Matemwe is a great stretch of sand with several high quality boutique lodges.